 Cat Litter Liners

-Litter liners with elastic are the crème de la crème of liners.
-We have written a detailed post here about elastic litter liners and a review of all the different liners currently available.
+Litter liners with elastic are the crème de la crème of cat litter liners.
+This article outlines the different types of cat litter box liners and the differences between them. review of all the different liners currently available.

 Cats can scratch and tear liners so this suggestion will really depend on whether this happens with your cat.
 Once again, make sure there is enough litter in the box.